johnchuckcase/rhymer-finder/README.md

 ##Rhyme Your Own Lyrics
 You can also use RhymerFinder to rhyme your own lyrics at the iPython command line (replicating the behavior of [rhymerfinder.com](https://www.rhymerfinder.com)).

-First, train a rhymerfinder object:
+First, cd into the "rhymerfinder" subdirectory".
+Train a rhymerfinder object with the following:
 ```
 import rhymer_finder
 import cPickle as pickle